AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 Streaming query is flexible enough to be used with **any** query return type.
 That means that any return type that is not Flux will automatically be converted to Flux, based on that Flux will return single or multiple items.

+Using `fluxOf` as ResponseType will engage streaming query underling mechanism.

 ```java
 @QueryHandler
 public List<CardSummary> handle(FetchCardSummariesQuery query) {